danillonunes/danillonunes.com/README.txt

 Note that code developed outside danillonunes.net lives on their own servers and you should use the build script to fetch them.

-You must have Git and Drush in order to use the build script.
+You must have Git and Drush in order to use the build makefile.

-To build the site, you must go to the repo root directory and run make.
-The site will be built on drupal directory.
-This proccess can take a while, if you want to rebuild it frequently, you should look for a cache solution.
+You can build the site with a `drush make danillonunes.make drupal`, or, you might download Drush Build from http://drupal.org/sandbox/danillonunes/1919260 and use `make` instead.